DwayneDibley/ElixirWxTests/manual/manual.md

 ```

-###
+<div style="page-break-after: always;"></div>

-### window
+### mainWindow

-This is the top level of a window and should be the outer element of a window specification.
+This is the top level window and should be the outer element of a window specification.
+This window performs the initialisation.

 | Parameter | Description                                                  | Value     | Default                |
 | --------- | ------------------------------------------------------------ | --------- | ---------------------- |